AKASGaming/webtoon-manager/README.md

-# WebtoonHub
+# Webtoon Manager

-A web-based GUI application for managing and downloading webtoons using **[webtoon-downloader CLI](https://github.com/Zehina/webtoon-downloader)!** Track your favorite series, automatically check for new episodes, and download them in your preferred format (PDF, images, or CBZ).
+A web-based GUI application for managing and downloading webtoons using **[webtoon-downloader CLI!](https://github.com/Zehina/webtoon-downloader)** Track your favorite series, automatically check for new episodes, and download them in your preferred format (PDF, images, or CBZ).

 ## Features